mancjs/code-and-conquer/readme.md

 ## Rules

-1. All cells are initially owned by the game (a `query` command will show the owner as `cpu`).
+1. All squares are initially owned by the game (a `query` command will show the owner as `cpu`).

 2. All `cpu` owned squares start with a health of 60.

-3. The team behind the `attack` command that causes the health of a square to drop to 0 will become the new owner of the square, and its health will be set at 120.
+3. The team behind the `attack` command that causes the health of a square to drop to 0 will become the new owner of the square, and the square's health will be set at 120.

 4. A `defend` restores 1 health point to a square.
 Health cannot be restored above 120.

-5. A team may `attack` its own squares, and `defend` the squares of other teams.
+5. A team may `attack` their own squares, and `defend` the squares of other teams.

 6. A special role may be played only once during the game.